 Not only the text but also all the sidebars, images, scroll bars should be mirrored.
 All these transformations should be reflected in the incline code by embedding RTL snippets.

 Before starting to design a solution, it is wise to consider which markets you are going to enter.
 That is why create the app that initially supports the language of the target audience.
 Otherwise, the solution will not be popular making the presence on the country’s market ineffective.

-Creating software products not only in English but also in the languages that are not widely spoken will give you the competitive advantage.
+Creating software products not only in English but also in the languages that are not widely spoken will give you a competitive advantage.
 It is a great step forward that helps to win the competitors, which do not bother to expand the language options.

 As you see, there are a lot of difficulties to cope with on the way to creating a perfect multi-language solution.
 There are a lot of technical and linguistic factors to bear in mind while developing a solution that supports several languages.
-Numerous tools for app design today give the opportunity even for small businesses enter new markets with the localized versions of the products.
-Providing the end users with the possibility to have the solution in their native language will open new markets and multiply the number of happy clientele.
+Numerous tools for app design today give the opportunity even for small businesses to enter new markets with the localized versions of the products.
+Providing the end-users with the possibility to have the solution in their native language will open new markets and multiply the number of happy clientele.